👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 In this example in our API, we are going to use EntityFramework to connect to cloud database.
 We can fake the database by using an in-memory sqlite database provider to run our tests.
 Reason to use in memory sqlite provider than in memory database is to make sure relation constraints are working as expected.

 2. Add static DatabaseHelper.cs helper class to Initialize and Reset Data for used in tests.
-Note that these will be used to reset and initialized for each test.

 Code Sample - Database Helper